3llasious/3llasious/README.md

 ## Hi there.
 I'm Ella 👋

 # 💫 About Me:
-I'm currently working on becoming a full-stack developer. <br>I'm learning primarily using JS, and SQL.<br>Looking to collaborate on launching any user-facing application<br>Fun fact: I'm a trained architect (the building kind!).<br><br>
+I'm currently working on learning full-stack development. <br>I'm learning primarily using JS, and SQL.<br>Looking to collaborate on launching any user-facing application<br>Fun fact: I'm a trained architect (the building kind!).<br><br>

 ## 🌐 Socials: